Contact Us for a Free Consultation (213) 542-0979

 The New Los Angeles District Attorney George Gascon Announces Elimination of Cash Bail for Any Misdemeanor Crime

-Starting January 1, 2021, when somebody is arrested and then appears at their arraignment, there's usually going to be a bail argument by the defense and the prosecution.
+Starting January 1, 2021, when somebody is arrested and then appears at their arraignment, the defense and the prosecution usually argue about bail.

-Then, ultimately, the judge will decide what anyone's bail is in any criminal case in Los Angeles.
+Then, ultimately, the judge will decide the bail amount in any criminal case in Los Angeles.

-However, the new District Attorney recently has indicated that he will be instructing his prosecutors not to argue that a bail be set for those offenders who are not charged with a murder charge or who are not charged with a violent felony.
+However, the new District Attorney recently indicated that he would be instructing his prosecutors not to argue that bail be set for those offenders who are not charged with murder charge or who are not charged with a violent felony.

 If they're charged with those, the prosecutors will argue for bail, and once again, it will ultimately be up to the judge whether, in fact, the bail is set and what that bail might be.